RyanMullins/Tutorial-LeafletMongoDB/README.md

 The first thing to do is to acquire all of the code for the tutorial.
 There are a few ways to do this.

-_Method 1:_ If you have git installed and are comfortable with the command line, simply run:
+__Method 1:__ If you have git installed and are comfortable with the command line, simply run:

 ```Shell
 $ git clone https://github.com/RyanMullins/Tutorial-LeafletMongoDB.git
 ```

-_Method 2:_ If you don't have git, or if you just prefer using GUI tools, you can use the GitHub app for [Mac](http://mac.github.com/) or [Windows](http://windows.github.com/) to clone the repo.
+__Method 2:__ If you don't have git, or if you just prefer using GUI tools, you can use the GitHub app for [Mac](http://mac.github.com/) or [Windows](http://windows.github.com/) to clone the repo.

-_Method 3:_ Simply click 'Download Zip.'
+__Method 3:__ Simply click 'Download Zip.'
 This will download the tutorial, including all files and folders, as a zip that you can then extract.
 This is the least prefered method as it is no longer within the version control system.
 ### Setting up MongoDB for Text Queries

 <!-- Starting mongod with text search enabled -->

+Once you have the code, it's time to get things up and running.
+The first thing we need to do is start MongoDB with the option to enable text search.

 ```Shell
 # For Unix/Linux